 The owners of this Mid-Century Modern home in Ann Arbor, Michigan were ready to enhance the front landscape after preserving much of the architecture of the home.
-They reached out to us and we began the virtual design process with them.
+They reached out to us because of our expertise with Mid-Century landscapes and our familiarity with the midwest plant palette.
+The entire design process was done virtually.

-The entry of this home required a long walk from the drive to the front door.
-A zen garden space of specimen boulders, an Eastern Redbud tree and stone mulch welcomes visitors upon their arrival.
+Our clients wanted to remove the original front walk that led out to the street.
+This meant the new design would incorporate a long walk from the drive to the front door.
+A Zen gravel garden with specimen boulders, and an Eastern Redbud tree welcomes visitors upon their arrival.
 Drawing from the architecture of the home, we designed a series of overlapping rectangular concrete panels to form the front walk, and punctuated them with wedge-shaped landings on either end.
-The angles of the landings help inform the angular shapes on the planting beds and invites visitors to move and rest throughout the area.
-A new deck at the front door offers a sitting area, while ornamental grasses help frame the entry-way.
+The angles of the landings help inform the angular shapes of the planting beds and invites visitors to move and pause throughout the area.
+A new deck at the front door offers a sitting area, while a line of ornamental grasses help frame the entry-way.
+Slate chip mulch was incorporated under the large roof overhangs and with low-voltage landscape lighting completing the design.

 Designed by James Drzewiecki, CPLD and Hannah Paulson, landscape designer